WenZi0809/RNA-architecture-underlies-discontinuous-transcription-and-evolution-of-coronavirus/README.md

 ```python
 pip install corona-rna==0.1.0
 ```
-The processing pipeline for the third-generation sequencing data has been packaged as the nextflow framework. usage：
+The processing pipeline Corona-mRNA for the third-generation sequencing data has been packaged as the nextflow framework. usage：
 ```
 nextflow run main.nf \